 March 17, 2021

-Several months ago, in May 2020, a team of Episerver’s developers released a project called “Foundation Spa React”.
+In May 2020, a team of Episerver’s developers released a project called “Foundation Spa React”.
 The exemplary Foundation SPA React project consists of two parts: Back-end and front-end.
-You can think of it as of exemplary or boilerplate project of a SPA website.
+You can think of it as an exemplary or boilerplate project of a SPA website.
 It features a SPA JS library, also created by Episerver’s team.
 Spa-core is basically a framework that aims to streamline the Episerver SPA website creation.

 The exemplary Foundation SPA React project consists of two parts: Back-end and front-end.
 The front-end part of the project is built mainly on React, Redux and the foundation-lib-spa-core library.
 The foundation-lib-spa-core is a library (or even a framework) also created by the authors of the Foundation SPA React, and it also uses React and Redux.
 This library takes care of a lot of standard SPA problems (e.g., routing and dynamically content loading).
 It also includes the React components for the Episerver CMS properties (e.g., content area, XHTML, etc.).
 Those components also ensure that the WYSWYG (on-site editing) experience works correctly.